 The Law Offices of Randall B. Isenberg handles these and many other types of criminal charges in Texas.
 We know that every case is unique, and there is no one-size-fits-all approach to criminal defense work.
 Our firm can examine the circumstances of your arrest and help you understand each aspect of your case when we represent you.

-For specific information on your charges, the penalties of a conviction, and how a Fort Worth domestic abuse lawyer from our firm can help defend your rights, call the Law Offices of Randall B. Isenberg today at (214) 696-9253.
-Our client intake team offers free initial consultations.
+For specific information on your charges, the penalties of a conviction, and how a domestic abuse lawyer from our firm can help defend your rights in Fort Worth, our legal team is available for questions by phone.
+We can review your case for free and discuss your options.

 Criminal Conviction Penalties and Consequences